KANNIBALWEAR/K_OVERVIEW/README.md

 Variety rollup tool poach for heavy and tiny pieces alike.
 Roll out flat, has straps and slots to attach objects.

+**Codename:

+Stealth visual application system for grafitti in form of a bag.
+Replacable stencil slot.